yarnpkg/berry/packages/gatsby/content/advanced/architecture.md

 ## General architecture

 Yarn works through a core package (published as `@yarnpkg/core`) that exposes the various base components that make up a project.
-Some of components are classes that you might recognize from the API: `Configuration`, `Project`, `Workspace`, `Cache`, `Manifest`, and others.
+Some of the components are classes that you might recognize from the API: `Configuration`, `Project`, `Workspace`, `Cache`, `Manifest`, and others.
 All those are provided by the core package.

 The core itself doesn't do much - it merely contains the logic required to manage a project.
 In order to use this logic from the command-line Yarn provides an indirection called `@yarnpkg/cli` which, interestingly, doesn't do much either.
 It however has two very important responsibilities: it hydrates a project instance based on the current directory (`cwd`), and inject the prebuilt Yarn plugins into the environment.